 - Libeling, slandering or maliciously offending other users;

-- Violation of copyright laws or software licensing agreements;
+- Violation of copyright laws or program licensing agreements;

 - Attempting to crash, degrade performance or gain unauthorized access to MPL's or to other computer systems and networks;